TrentSPalmer/trentdocs_website/docs/nspawn.md

 # use pacstrap to create a file system
 pacstrap -i -c -d <container> base --ignore linux
 ```

+At this point you might want to copy over some configs to save time later.

+* /etc/locale.conf
+* /root/.bashrc
+* /etc/locale.gen

 ### First boot and create root password